Aviation meets business needs in a complex operating environment with sophisticated technology, innovation, and cybersecurity measures.

 IFE plus connectivity (IFEC) seeks to enrich and personalize the inflight experience by entertaining, connecting, informing, and inspiring passengers.
 Dominant cabin domain service providers include Gogo Business with its AVANCE L3, Honeywell with JetWave, and Inmarsat with SwiftBroadband.

-The evolution of digital infrastructure and connectivity has benefited aviation communications and administration, but has also increased cybervulnerability.
+The evolution of digital infrastructure and connectivity has benefited official communications and administration but has also increased cybervulnerability, which is why office security gadgets and tools have become more important.
+It is even more important for people who work from home (read the blog on home office security tips) to make their office data more secure while working remotely.
 Interference with networks and systems can include infection of interfaces or unauthorized access, use, disclosure, denial, disruption, modification, or destruction of electronic information.

 Breaches are often multifaceted and multidisciplinary, capable of simultaneously affecting wide-ranging activities and spreading rapidly.